HackyCoder0951/E-Bookshop/README.md

 - CSS framework (Bootstrap-4)
 - jQuery, JavaScript

+**Note:**
+# E-Bookshop
+-	First Create A Database named ebookshop in phpMyAdmin database
+-	Then Import the ebookshop.sql file
+-	Then Firstly Set URL HOST (http://localhost : port number ) Path to /E-Bookshop/application/config/config.php
+-	Then Set URL HOST (http://localhost : port number ) in Image Field of Database File of ebookshop.sql
-**Note:** The database name of this project is **"ebookshop"** and **ebookshop.sql** file is inside the **'tool'** folder.
-If you want to clone and use the project, then after cloning rename the base folder as **"E-Bookshop"**.
-Otherwise this application will not work properly.
-If you want to make change the base folder as you want, you have to change the base_url from config and also change .htaccess file.
+-	The database name of this project is **"ebookshop"** and **ebookshop.sql** file is inside the **'tool'** folder.
+-	If you want to clone and use the project, then after cloning rename the base folder as **"E-Bookshop"**.
+-	Otherwise this application will not work properly.
+-	If you want to make change the base folder as you want, you have to change the base_url from config and also change .htaccess file.

 **Fell free to frok and cotributing in this project.
 For more query related to this project, contact me through email.**